-\Mr. Pascrell.
+Mr. PASCRELL.
 Right.

-\Mr. Werfel.
+Mr. WERFEL.
 So they can start their enrollment with the exchange and this new insurance company that they are now a part of by getting money up front, money support up front paid to the insurance company, or they can pay their premiums out throughout the year and at the end of the year on their tax form file for a credit to cover the payments they have made.
 Either one is available to them.

-\Mr. Pascrell.
-Mr. Werfel, that means in New Jersey that 990,000, a little above that, 990,000 uninsured individuals with family incomes under 400 percent.
+Mr. PASCRELL.
+Mr. Werfel, that means in New Jersey 990,000, a little above that, 990,000 uninsured individuals with family incomes under 400 percent.
 What is the 400 percent, Mr. Werfel?
 Four hundred percent of what?

-\Mr. Werfel.
+Mr. WERFEL.
 Four hundred percent of the poverty line.

-\Mr. Pascrell.
+Mr. PASCRELL.
 Okay.
-In new Jersey they are going to be eligible for either Medicaid or subsidized coverage through the exchange.
+In New Jersey they are going to be eligible for either Medicaid or subsidized coverage through the exchange.
 That is the difference it is going to make in the State of New Jersey.

-So my good friend from Washington State and my good friend from Louisiana, all good intentions, good men, good people who have brought a lot to this Committee and a lot to the Congress of the United States, they are not here to help us implement this legislation because we know there is going to be kinks.
+So my good friend from Washington State and my good friend from Louisiana, with all good intentions, good men, good people who have brought a lot to this Committee and a lot to the Congress of the United States, they are not here to help us implement this legislation because we know there is going to be kinks.
 There are always problems with every piece of legislation.
 We have never passed the perfect piece of legislation in the Congress.
 Only God is perfect, not the Congress.

 So we try our best to get the best in front of us that we can pass.
 That is where we are.
-Why are we not helping each other trying to get this done?
+Why are we not helping each other try to get this done?

 I cannot answer that question.
-It is a mystery to me because they have never denied any of the positive data that we have put before, anybody has put before with the results of what has happened with ACA already; never denied any of those facts.
+It is a mystery to me because they have never denied any of the positive data that we have put before, that anybody has put before with the results of what has happened with ACA already; they have never denied any of those facts.

-\Mr. Brady.
-[Presiding] The gentleman's time has expired.
+Mr. BRADY [presiding].
+The gentleman's time has expired.

-\Mr. Pascrell.
+Mr. PASCRELL.
 Not one fact.
 Well, you have given people more time on the other side.
 I only took 30 seconds.

-\Mr. Brady.
+Mr. BRADY.
 Thank you, sir.